Why Cameron Diaz Left Hollywood: Inside Her Off-the-Radar Life

 Adele/Instagram

-But despite beating her retreat from Hollywood (all the way over the hill to the San Fernando Valley), she remains on top of the issues.
+But despite beating her retreat from Hollywood (all the way over the hill to the San Fernando Valley), she remains on top of the issues currently roiling the industry and society in general.
 In January she was at the 2018 Women's March in L.A., where she made a rare appearance in a selfie with Adele and Jennifer Lawrence, which both the singer and the Oscar winner posted online.

 "The way people use it to get validation from a bunch of strangers is dangerous," she told Cosmopolitan in 2015.
 "What's the point?"